test-prof/docs/README.md

 This repo only contains assets and general docs (not related to a particular TestProf library).

+Most of the documentation lives in [the main repo](https://github.com/test-prof/test-prof/master/docs).

 ## Contributing

 The quickest way to fix a typo or propose a small change is to use GitHub web interface (open a file, click on "Edit", create a PR).